How does the word “accountability” make you feel — honestly?

 Internal force accountability means that we rely on the structures within us to take action.
 This is otherwise known as willpower.
 Though there’s a time and place to leverage willpower, you’ve probably experienced a failure of willpower at some point in your life.

-That’s because internal motivation is limited, therefore it’s best utilized in the moment when you need to get a task done.
+That’s because internal motivation is limited, therefore it’s best utilized at the moment when you need to get a task done.
 When you need to stop scrolling on your phone, get up off the couch, or send an email, you’re using willpower.

 It’s much easier to rely on willpower when you’ve set up other structures of accountability, however.
 This leads us to the second type of accountability…